 - Start by drinking only clear liquids or sucking on ice chips.
-Then, try eating soft, bland foods if you can do so without vomiting.
+Then, try eating soft, bland foods if tolerated.

 - If consuming milk products worsens symptoms, avoid them for several days.

-- Check with your doctor before you use antidiarrheal medications.
+- Check with a doctor before using antidiarrheal medications.